Large Animals: Stories by Jess Arndt

 "Reading Arndt is like walking toward a shimmering desert mirage and being met with a cloud of acid instead of an oasis of cool water...
 A deeply transgressive, riveting shot out of the gate.
 Arndt is one to watch." —Kirkus Reviews

 Jess Arndt’s striking debut collection confronts what it means to have a body.
-Boldly straddling the line between the imagined and the real, the masculine and the feminine, the knowable and the impossible, these fourteen stories are an exhilarating expression of voice and deliver a profoundly original punch to the gut.
+Boldly straddling the line between the imagined and the real, the masculine and the feminine, the knowable and the impossible, these twelve stories are an exhilarating expression of voice and deliver a profoundly original punch to the gut.
 In “Jeff,” Lily Tomlin confuses Jess for Jeff, instigating a dark and hilarious identity crisis.
 In “Together,” a couple battles a mysterious and unnamed STD that slowly undoes their relationship, while outside a ferocious weed colonizes their urban garden.
 And in “Contrails,” a character on the precipice of a seismic change goes on a tour of past lovers, confronting their own reluctance to move on.

 Arndt’s subjects are canny noticers even while they remain dangerously blind to their own truest impulses.
 Often unnamed, these narrators challenge the limits of language—collectively, their voices create a transgressive new formal space that makes room for the undefined, the nonconforming, the queer.
 And yet, while they crave connection, love, and understanding, they are constantly at risk of destroying themselves.
 Large Animals pitches toward the heart, pushing at all our most tender parts—our sex organs, our geography, our words, and the tendons and nerves of our culture.